GEMS Al Khaleej International School is a K-12 co-educational private school located in Al Garhoud, Dubai.

 As further evidence of its commitment to its staff and their training, almost 15% of the school budget goes into teacher development.
 GEMS works in partnership with Tellal Institute to ensure that all teachers working in GEMS schools are qualified and have many opportunities for career development both within and outside of school.

-AKNS also implements and follows College Board curricula for Advanced Placement (AP) subjects and AKNS students are required to take PSAT and SAT exams in accordance with the schedule set forth by College Board.
-Additionally, AKNS students are required to take the IELTS exam as a part of MoE diploma attestation procedures.
+AKIS also implements and follows College Board curricula for Advanced Placement (AP) subjects and AKIS students are required to take PSAT and SAT exams in accordance with the schedule set forth by College Board.
+Additionally, AKIS students are required to take the IELTS exam as a part of MoE diploma attestation procedures.

 The Kindergarten programme focuses on an activity-based approach where learning and social development through field trips and structured games form an integral part of the curriculum together with songs, rhymes, art and craft, pictures and stories to enable students to learn new skills such as phonics, numbers and conversation.